Dental Dictionary

 TMJ

-Temporomandibular joint; the joint where the jaw connects to the skull.
+Temporomandibular joint; the joint where the lower jaw connects to the skull.

 V